HIV/AIDS Clinical Trials

 Active_comparator: Standard: mHealth-Women's CoOp

-Participants assigned to receive an evidence-based mHealth alcohol and other drug use and sexual risk reduction intervention for young African American women.
+Participants assigned to receive an evidence-based mHealth alcohol and other drug use and sexual risk reduction intervention for young women.
 The app will be installed on each participant's smartphone by study staff after randomization.

-Participants assigned to receive an evidence-based mHealth alcohol and other drug use and sexual risk reduction intervention for young African American women, in addition to a virtual peer group component.
+Participants assigned to receive an evidence-based mHealth alcohol and other drug use and sexual risk reduction intervention for young women, in addition to a virtual peer group component.
 The app with a link to the virtual group will be installed on each participant's smartphone by study staff after randomization.